pravinjadhav7/api-server-starter/README.md

 ### Getting started

-First things first, you'll need to fork or clone this repository, and run the install command of your choosing (preferrably Yarn):
+First things first, you'll need to fork or clone this repository, and run the install command of your choosing :

 ```
 yarn install